TITLE 7 HEALTH

 B. Minor Errors.

 (2) Correction of minor errors may be made upon request of the parents, legal guardian, or court ordered custodian of the registrant during the first year after birth.
 The certified certificate shall not be marked “amended.”

 (1) An affidavit setting forth information to identify the certificate; the incorrect data as it is listed on the certificate; the correct data as it should appear, together with two or more items of acceptable documentary evidence which support the alleged facts and which were established at least five years prior to the date of the first application for amendment.
 For individuals five years or younger, acceptable documentary evidence shall be at the discretion of the state registrar.

 (2) When minor corrections are made by the state registrar, a notation as to the source of the information, together with the date the change was made and the initials of the authorized agent making the change shall be made on the computer file, but shall not become a part of any certificate issued.

-(3) The state registrar shall evaluate the evidence submitted in support of any amendment, and when he or she finds reason to doubt its validity or adequacy the amendment may be rejected and the applicant advised of the reasons for this action.
+(3) The state registrar shall evaluate the evidence submitted in support of any amendment, and when they find reason to doubt its validity or adequacy the amendment may be rejected and the applicant advised of the reasons for this action.

-(4) The bureau may also amend a record upon receipt of a court order for a name change made pursuant to the provisions of NMSA, 1978 Section 40-8-1.
+(4) The bureau may also amend a record upon receipt of a certified court order for a name change made pursuant to the provisions of Section 40-8-1 NMSA 1978.

 D. Other Amendments.

-(1) Any application for amendment to change a last name on a vital record, except as otherwise provided in these regulations, shall be accompanied by an order from a court of competent jurisdiction.
+(1) any application for amendment to change a last name on a vital record, except as otherwise provided in these regulations, shall be accompanied by a certified order from a court of competent jurisdiction;

 (1) both parents; or